Edwin Middleton

 Edwin Middleton (January 1, 1865 – June 17, 1929) was an American film director.

 Biography

 He worked in theater as part of a stock company from Philadelphia before his film career.
 In 1891, he was an actor in a production titled Sin and Shadow.
 In 1906, he is credited with a part in a Broadway production titled Matilda as "Dr. Lamb".

 He directed W.C.
 Fields's film debut in Pool Sharks in 1915.
 He also directed several shorts with casts that included Bud Ross.
-He made a series of films for the Gaumont Film Company.
+He made a series of films for the Gaumont.

 He directed at least three "Cissy" films starring Cissy Fitzgerald.
-He worked for Gaumont Film Company in Jacksonville, Florida.
+He worked for Gaumont in Jacksonville, Florida.

 He was an organizer of the Motion Picture Directors Association of New York.